griffey999/test0219/README.md

 . manification : input image width / calibrationWidth, where calibrationWidth can get by calling getImageWidth(), manification is normally equal to 1.
 . alpha_max : max of alpha.
 The recommended vaule is half of camera FOV.
 For example, use 90 for a 180 degree fisheye images and use 110 for a 220 degree fisheye images.
 ```
 The function is in MOIL SDK.
 It is to generate a pair of X-Y Maps for Panorama image.
-The result X-Y Maps can be used later to remap the original fisheye image to the final image. you could also find the sample code in "main.cpp" as below:
+The result X-Y Maps can be used later to remap the original fisheye image to the final image. you could also find the sample code in "main.cpp" as below(We change the parameter config because we use another 185 fisheye to do the demo):
 ```
+md->Config("Pano", 1.14, 1.69,950.0, 744.0, 1.48,1920, 1440, 3.00, 0, 0, 0, -15.92, 31.34, 140.48 );
 md->PanoramaM((float *)mapX[0].data, (float *)mapY[0].data, mapX[0].cols, mapX[0].rows, m_ratio, 110);   // panorama
 ```
 -----------------------------------------------------------------------------------------------------------------------------